PhDJsandboxaq/draft-joseph-batch-signatures/draft-ietf-batch-signatures.md

 ## Merkle tree batch signature

 Our construction relies on a Merkle tree.
 When addressing nodes in a Merkle tree of height _h_ with _N_ leaves, we may label nodes and leaves in the tree by their position: _n~i,k~_ is the _i_-th node at height _k_, counting from left to right and from bottom upwards (i.e.~leaves are on height _0_ and the root is on height _h_.
-We illustrate this in \cref{fig:merkle-tree}.
+We illustrate this in {{fig-merkle-tree}}.

 Let _Sig=(KeyGen, Sign, Verify)_ be a DSA as defined in \cref{def:digital-signature}, let _thash_ be a tweakable hash function as defined in \cref{def:tweakable-hash-function}.
 We define our batch signature scheme  _BSig = (KeyGen, BSign, BVerify_ with _KeyGen := Sig.KeyGen_ and _BSign, Verify_ as in \cref{alg:bsign,alg:bverify} respectively.